SimScale: Learning to Drive via Real-World Simulation at Scale: Experiments

 \boldparagraph{Reward is All You Need.} In Fig.~\ref{fig:scaling} (c) and (d), for the scoring-based GTRS-Dense planner, reward signals alone, without expert trajectories in simulation, yields even better performance.
 To further analyze this, we conduct reward-only training on real-world data only, which instead leads to performance degradation, as shown in Tab.~\ref{tab:imi}.
 These results indicate that with sufficient expert supervision to stabilize the optimization direction, the reward guidance is better.
 The model benefits from the feedback from rewards during its exploration and interaction within the environment~\cite{cusumano2025selfplay}.

 \boldparagraph{Effect of Reactive Simulation.}

 To isolate the effect of reactive traffic, we compare reward-scoring GTRS-Dense on \cmtt{navhard} using non-reactive vs. reactive simulation data (Tab.~\ref{tab:react}).
-Two rounds of non-reactive sampling yield 141K trajectories, \ie, 54K more valid samples due to fewer collision rates, yet provide no performance improvement in $\mathrm{EPDMS}$.
-When reactive simulation reaches the third round, it produces 124K samples (18K fewer) yet delivers consistent and significant $\mathrm{EPDMS}$ gains across both model sizes.
+Two rounds of non-reactive sampling yield 141K trajectories, \ie, 21K more valid samples due to fewer collision rates, yet provide no performance improvement in $\mathrm{EPDMS}$.
+When reactive simulation reaches the third round, it produces 167K samples yet delivers consistent and significant $\mathrm{EPDMS}$ gains across both model sizes.
 These results indicate that reactive agent dynamics enhance the realism and diversity of traffic interactions, thereby increasing the effectiveness of simulation data.
+Detailed scaling curves are shown in Sec.~\ref{sec:supp_results_react} in the supplementary material.